 The ANIE International Student Handbook also provides further important information on the specific requirements and expectations of enrolling and studying with our college.
 The Handbook contains information about your right and responsibilities, resources available and the terms used about studying vocational qualifications in Australia and their meanings.

 We hope you enjoy a supportive learning environment and cultural experience during your study with our college and wish you every success in your future endeavours!

 Chander Mohan Sareen

-Chief Executive Officer
+Principal Executive Officer

-Skills International Pty Ltd

-Trading as

 Australian National Institute of Education (ANIE)